imixs/imixs-workflow/src/site/markdown/docker.md

 # Imixs Docker

-The Imixs-Workflow project supports several Docker Images to run Imixs-Workfow in a containerized infrastructure.
+The Imixs-Workflow project supports several Docker Images to run Imixs-Workflow in a containerized infrastructure.
 The Imixs Docker Images are hosted on [Docker Hub](https://hub.docker.com/r/imixs/) and can be installed and extended in various ways.